Zdeněk Fierlinger: Ambassador to Soviet Union

 To resolve the crisis, British Prime Minister Neville Chamberlain visited Germany to meet Adolf Hitler at Berchtesgaden on 15 September 1938.
 At the summit, it was agreed that the Sudetenland would "go home to the Reich", as Hitler had been demanding ever since the Nazi Party Congress at Nuremberg on 12 September 1938.
 Under very strong Anglo-French pressure, Beneš agreed to the terms of the Berchtesgaden summit on 19 September 1938.
 Fierlinger met with Potemkin to tell him that Beneš had accepted the terms of the Berchtesgaden summit, which included abrogating the alliance with the Soviet Union.
 That led Potemkin to ask why Czechoslovakia had not tried to invoke the alliance first.
 Fierlinger replied that Beneš had not tried to invoke the alliance because of the problems posed by the refusal of the Polish and the Romanian governments to grant transit rights to the Red Army.
 The American historian Hugh Ragsdale wrote, "Both the question and answer are strange, as it is obvious that, in accepting the Anglo-French terms, the Czechoslovak government had consented to the abrogation of its mutual assistance pact with Moscow".
 In his speeches to the League Assembly, Litvinov stressed that his government still considered itself bound by the terms of the alliance and would still come to the aid of Czechoslovakia.
 The way that Litvinov declared that his government would still honour the alliance that Beneš had just abrogated greatly moved Fierlinger.

 On 24 September 1938, Chamberlain flew to Germany to meet Hitler again at Bad Godesberg to tell him that the terms set out in the Berchtesgaden summit had been agreed to by the governments of both France and Czechoslovakia, only for Hitler to reject those terms as insufficient.
 After the rejection of Hitler's terms put forward at Bad Godesberg, Europe was on the brink of war.
 The Munich Conference of 30 September 1938 put an end to the crisis.
 On the afternoon of the same day, Coulondre visited Fierlinger to offer him his sympathy and reported, "When I entered his study, I felt there is the coldness which penetrates one in a house where there is a dead person".
-Coulondre reported that Fierlinger was furious with the "betrayal" of the Munich Agreement and that he lashed out at both France and Britain, which he accused of sacrificing Czechoslovakia to avoid the war with Germany that he predicated was inevitable.
+Coulondre reported that Fierlinger was furious with the "betrayal" of the Munich Agreement and that he lashed out at both France and Britain, who he accused of sacrificing Czechoslovakia to avoid the war with Germany that he predicted was inevitable.